Ishan27g/ryo-Faas/Readme.md

 # deploy a function
 ./proxyCli deploy pkg/scale/deploy-scale.json
 ```
-The proxy exports function invocation counts to this deployed function.
+The proxy exports function `invocation` counts to this deployed function.
 which in turn scales the running deployments based on the periodic invocation counts received by it.
 To scale, it queries the proxy
-in the same way as the `cli`
+in the same way as the `cli` does.